 Companies that focus on growing as much as possible typically spend a lot of money pursuing new opportunities.
 They typically use debt to finance their plans, maximize returns, or both.
 This situation can lead to companies that have too much debt.

 A lot of debt leaves a company vulnerable to financial problems or failure.
-These cash flow problems typically come to light during recessions, when sales go down and sustaining debt becomes difficult.
+These cash flow problems typically come to light during recessions, when sales decrease and sustaining debt becomes difficult.

 2. Types of debt